 In this case, Facebook, according to the wording, is exempt from liability only if they did not know the illegal content (the illegal marketing) or if they did not take steps (in time) to remove or prevent access.
 And that's an assessment case after all.

-They may start by discussing whether and, if so, to what extent Article 28 (3, second subparagraph), which explicitly refers to Article 28 (2h) on supervision, must be clearly understood as set out in the Danish Data Protection Agency's standard and reproduced above.
+They may appropriately begin by discussing whether and, if so, to what extent Article 28(3, second paragraph), which implicitly refers to Article 28(2h) on supervision, should in fact be understood as laid down in Datatilsynets standard and as reproduced above.